openwall/john/src/ztex/fpga-sha512crypt/README.md

 - CPU runs same program in 16 independent hardware threads.
-Each thread has 256 bytes of "main" memory (accessible by SHA512 subsystem), 16 x 32-bit registers.
-Data movement, integer, execution flow control operations are available.
+Each thread has 256 bytes of "main" memory (accessible by SHA512 subsystem), 16 x 16-bit registers.
+16-bit data movement, integer, execution flow control operations are available.
 However there's only a subset if operations typically implemented in general-purpose CPUs, enough for the task.